Contributing to Plone Trainings Documentation

 Authors create the Training documentation.
 They should read Building and Checking the Quality of Documentation and General Guide to Writing Documentation.
 They should also read Authors Guide for guidance and tips for writing good Training documentation.

-Trainers should read Building and Checking the Quality of Documentation, trainers, and the trainings in Installing Plone for the Training and Teaching.
+Trainers should read Building and Checking the Quality of Documentation, and the trainings in Installing Plone for the Training and Teaching.
 These documents help trainers prepare for a successful training experience.

 Documentation quality requirements¶